By: Kirsi (who double majors in Electrical Engineering & Computer Science)

 Future of EE Careers

 When I think of electrical engineering I think of big power and little power.
 Electrical Engineers have the power (haha get it) to distribute 410,885,000 megawatt-hours to the US (based US Energy Information Administration) in a month or to design a nano-scale device that squeezes mere electrons through at a time.
 In both extremes of the electrical engineering spectrum, innovation is happening.
-Summer before my first year of college I had the awesome opportunity to work with NASA Glenn Research Center engineers on a power system for a deep space habitat.
+The summer before my first year of college I had the awesome opportunity to work with NASA Glenn Research Center engineers on a power system for a deep space habitat.
 The electrical design ensured solar panels and batteries took turns providing power to the habitat depending on exposure to the sun.
 Swap-able modules distribute the power and provide an easy way for astronauts to monitor and, if needed, troubleshoot the system.
 It turns out this technology being developed at NASA has the potential for renewable energy and commercial applications.
 In electrical engineering, discoveries are often applied in surprising ways.
 Give electrical engineering a try, you may effect the future with what you design as an electrical engineer!

 1: Anna Jimenez Calaf via Unsplash